Gabrielle Union Flaunts Toned Legs While Wearing Booty Shorts In Latest Instagram Update

 Gabrielle Union showed some leg as she supported Janet Jackson on Friday.

 In her latest Instagram post, Union is embracing the legendary singer after attending the opening night of her Las Vegas residency show, called “Metamorphosis.”
 According to Union’s Instagram Stories, she joined Queen Latifah as they boarded a private plane for the performance.
-At the actual show, Union wore Fyordorgolan blazer and matching booty shorts that showed off her toned legs and thighs.
-The L.A.’s Finest actress also rocked Daniel Patrick high top sneakers, a long ponytail and hooped Alison Lou earrings.
+At the actual show, Union wore a Fyodor Golan blazer and matching booty shorts that showed off her toned legs and thighs.
+The L.A.’s Finest actress also rocked Daniel Patrick high top sneakers, a long ponytail, and hooped Alison Lou earrings.
 The photo was shared with Union’s 12.8 million followers and received more than 150,000 likes.
 The photo also received more than 900 comments from Union’s fans.

 “Omg!
 Your outfit is everything!” one follower exclaimed.